harding/old-docs-history-bitcoin.org/en/developer-guide.md

    2.

-2. The *hash of the previous block header* puts this block on the blockchain and ensures no previous block can be changed without also changing this block's header.
+2. The *hash of the previous block header* puts this block on the block chain and ensures no previous block can be changed without also changing this block's header.

 3. The *Merkle root* is a hash of all the transactions included